LibraryCarpentry/library-python/_episodes/08-working-with-sql.md

 > ## Challenges
 >
-> 1. Create a query that contains survey data collected between 1998 - 2001
+> 1. Create a query that contains articles data including (JOIN) journal,
->  for observations of sex "male" or "female" that includes observation's genus and
+> publisher and language information.
+Filter your query to include only
-> species and plot type for the sample.
+> articles in English.
 How many records are returned?
 >
-> 2. Create a dataframe that contains the total number of observations (count)
+> 2. Use your DataFrame to plot the number of articles per month.
-> made for all years, and sum of observation weights for each plot, ordered by
+>
-> plot ID.
+> 3. Which other information from this collection can you visualize?
 {: .challenge}